zachleat/zachleat.com/web/_posts/2008-05-07-surnamespacing.md

 ---
 title: Surnamespacing
 author: Zach Leatherman
+excerpt: >-
-excerpt: "Everyone has a library.
+  Everyone has a library.
 Everyone has their own utility classes and functions they're using in their own personal and contracted projects.
 And now that everyone has a blog too, they're all releasing their libraries as open source, using the commando underoo philosophy of wild, free, and unrestricted naming schemes for their code.
 Not anymore.
-Let's surnamespace."
+Let's surnamespace.
 layout: post
 permalink: /surnamespacing/
-btc_comment_counts:
-  - 'a:0:{}'
-btc_comment_summary:
-  - 'a:0:{}'
-bttc_cache:
-  - 1299718970:0
 categories:
   - Humor
   - Java